szetyng/Guardrails/README.md

 ## Decision-making abilities of agents
 **Todo**
-- [ ] p2: how does agent decide how much to demand?
+- [x] p2: how does agent decide how much to demand?
 - [ ] p2: how does agent decide how much to appropriate?
 According to allocation, or according to greedy wants?
-- [ ] p3: how does head decide to open issue?
+- [x] p3: how does head decide to open issue?
   - for now: when resource level <= `k * resources`. `k` is a percentage that represents safety margin of the institution
+- [ ] p3: how does head of top holon decide to open issue?
-- [ ] p3: how does agent decide on which `raMethod` to vote for?
+- [x] p3: how does agent decide on which `raMethod` to vote for?
 - [ ] p3: if Ration wins, how does Head decide on what R to use.
 Something that works in tandem with `declareWinner`?
+  - [ ] count number of members in an inst so that we can divide stuff
 - [ ] p4: monitor decides whether or not it wants to do its job -> if random number <= monitoring freq, where freq is in range (0,1)
 - [ ] p6: how does agent decide if they want to appeal?
 Probably similar to compliancy in p2